nextcloud/documentation/admin_manual/configuration_database/db_conversion.rst

 ========================

-You can convert a SQLite database to a more performing MySQL, MariaDB or PostgreSQL database with the ownCloud command line tool.
-SQLite is good for testing and simple single-user ownCloud servers, but it does not scale for multiple-user production users.
+You can convert a SQLite database to a more performing MySQL, MariaDB or PostgreSQL database with the Nextcloud command line tool.
+SQLite is good for testing and simple single-user Nextcloud servers, but it does not scale for multiple-user production users.

-.. note:: ownCloud Enterprise edition does not support SQLite.

 Run the conversion
 ------------------

 First setup the new database, here called "new_db_name".
-In ownCloud root folder call
+In Nextcloud root folder call

 ::